Ronnie76er/ronalleva/_posts/2012-01-26-campfire-delete-files.markdown

 You can get it on [my github.](https://github.com/Ronnie76er/Campfire-Remove-Files)

+## Running the program

-To run, the command is as follows.
+To run, the command is as follows:
 {% highlight bash %}
 $ ./campfireremovefiles.rb -s server -t apitoken
 {% endhighlight %}